 In addition to the home based counseling, the Court contracted with the Lelia L. Payton Counseling Center to provide individual counseling services to adjudicated youth.
 Individual counseling sessions were tailored to address the specific needs of the youth.
 The individualized care included a psychological assessment and clinical evaluation.
 A structured treatment plan was developed including social, psychological, and behavioral goals.
-Models of treatment utilized were Cognitive Behavioral, Cognitive Problem Skills, Conflict Resolution, Interpersonal Skills and

-Solution Focused.
-The Lelia L. Payton Counseling Center provided services to nine (9) families.
+Models of treatment utilized were Cognitive Behavioral, Cognitive Problem Skills, Conflict Resolution, Interpersonal Skills and Solution Focused.
+The Lelia L. Payton Counseling Center provided services to four (4) males and one female during thirty-four individual counseling sessions.